Aschenbrödel: Summary of plot

 The action takes place in a department store, The Four Seasons.
-The leading characters are Gustav, owner of the store, and Franz, his younger brother and rival for the love of Grete (Cinderella), who works in the women’s fashions department.
-Grete’s stepmother, Mme.
-Leontine, is the department’s supervisor.
-She has, of course, two daughters who lord it over Grete and don’t seem to work though they are often in the store.
-Another key character, Piccolo, Gustav’s valet, is a travesty role.
-As mentioned, the ballerina (the part is referred to as "Floral") appears only in the ballroom (Act 2) for the floral divertissement.
+The leading characters are Gustav, owner of the store, and Franz, his younger brother and rival for the love of Grete (Cinderella), who works in the women's fashions department.
+Grete's stepmother, Mme.
+Leontine, is the department's supervisor.
+She has, of course, two daughters who lord it over Grete and do not seem to work though they are often in the store.
+Another key character, Piccolo, Gustav's valet, is a travesty role.
+As mentioned, the ballerina (the part is referred to as "Floral") appears only in the ballroom (act 2) for the floral divertissement.

 Typically, the printed program for Cinderella lists all the dances.
-From this inventory one gets an inkling how Viennese ballets at the time differed from those of St. Petersburg, which we know at least a little.
-There are four dances in Act 1.
-The first, called Franz’s Self-portrait, introduces the ballet’s junior male lead (probably demicaractere) to the female cast of characters and to the audience.
+From this inventory one gets an inkling how Viennese ballets at the time differed from those of Saint Petersburg, which we know at least a little.
+There are four dances in act 1.
+The first, called "Franz's Self-portrait", introduces the ballet's junior male lead (probably demicaractère) to the female cast of characters and to the audience.
 In this solo, Franz (Ferdinand Rathner) proclaims who he is and what he does.
-One of the things he masters is driving an automobile—dancemiming this topic seems very Leonide Massine.
-The stepsisters (danced by real sisters, Lydia and Olga Berger) have a Promenade Adventure and Piccolo (Luise Wopalenski) does a Love Letter Delivery to Grete (Marie Kohler) who, with her trained birds, dances the Waltz of the Doves.
+One of the things he masters is driving an automobile—dancemiming this topic seems very Léonide Massine.
+The stepsisters (danced by real sisters, Lydia and Olga Berger) have a Promenade Adventure and Piccolo (Luise Wopalenski) does a "Love Letter Delivery" to Grete (Marie Kohler) who, with her trained birds, dances the "Waltz of the Doves".